This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 ● Books, games, or a deck of cards for entertainment

-During hurricane season, it’s always best to try to keep a full tank of gasoline in your car or truck.
+During hurricane season, it’s always best to try to keep a full tank of gasoline in your vehicle.

-If evacuations aren’t mandatory or encouraged and you’ll be riding out a storm at home, it’s still important to make sure you have enough supplies on hand.
+Some may choose to ride out the storm at home if evacuations aren’t mandatory or encouraged, but it’s still important to make sure you have enough supplies on hand.

 “If you are not required to evacuate, and choose to stay at home, the same supply list applies,” said Timmer.
 “Keep in mind that tap water may not be safe during and after a storm, so it’s also important to fill sinks and bathtubs to use for flushing toilets, washing, and other needs.
 You can also fill empty clean containers with tap water so you have enough fresh drinking water.”